-(47) Haacwal hi-kuu-0-ye Harold-0-px. boy.NOM 3SUBJ-go-P-REM.PAST Harold-OBL-to 'The boy went over to Harold.'
+(45) Haacwal hi-kuu-0-ye Harold-0-px. boy.NOM 3SUBJ-go-P-REM.PAST Harold-OBL-to 'The boy went over to Harold.'

 Oblique phrases are also opaque for complementizer agreement.
 In Nez Perce, complementizer agreement occurs on a variety of C-domain elements (e.g. relativizer ke, inferential evidential 'eete) and indexes features of either the subject or the object; this is an omnivorous (person) agreement pattern (cf. Nevins 2011).
 The system is described and analyzed in Deal (2015b).
+We see for a movement rule to apply only to an ergative-marked theme but not to a nominative-marked theme.
+Any movement that applies to ergatives must also apply to nominatives (though not vice versa).

-We see omnivorous agreement in 1st person with subjects and objects in (48); compare the ungrammaticality of agreement with the oblique in (49).
+omnivorous agreement in 1st person with subjects and objects in (46); compare the ungrammaticality of agreement with the oblique in (47).

-- (48) a. ke-x kaa pro 'e-cewcew-tée-'nix Angel-ne C-1 then 1PL 3OBJ-call-HAB.PRES-S.PL Angel-ACC 'when we call Angel' - b. ke-x kaa Angel-nim hi-nees-cewcew-téetu nuun-e C-1 then Angel-ERG 3SUBJ-O.PL-call-HAB.PRES 1PL-ACC 'when Angel calls us' - (49) ke(-x) kaa qetu haamti'c pro hi-wleeke'yk-sa-qa 'iin-im-x C(-1) then more fast 3SG 3SUBJ-run-IMPERF-REC.PAST 1SG-OBL-than 'when she was running faster than me'
+- (46) a. ke-x kaa pro 'e-cewcew-tée-'nix Angel-ne C-1 then 1PL 3OBJ-call-HAB.PRES-S.PL Angel-ACC 'when we call Angel' - b. ke-x kaa Angel-nim hi-nees-cewcew-téetu nuun-e C-1 then Angel-ERG 3SUBJ-O.PL-call-HAB.PRES 1PL-ACC 'when Angel calls us' - (47) ke(-x) kaa qetu haamti'c pro hi-wleeke'yk-sa-qa 'iin-im-x C(-1) then more fast 3SG 3SUBJ-run-IMPERF-REC.PAST 1SG-OBL-than 'when she was running faster than me'

 In all of these respects, applicative arguments behave unlike obliques.
 If the applicative argument were a PP, we would expect the DP subconstituent thereof to be marked with oblique case (even if the adposition itself were covert); however, the applicative argument is marked accusative.
-Compare the form of the pronoun in applicative unaccusative (50) to its PP counterparts in (46).
+Compare the form of the pronoun in applicative unaccusative (48) to its PP counterparts in (44).

-(50) Wa'yaat-0-kin'ix wi-weepcux-nim 'ip-ne pa-pay-noo-0-ya. far-OBL-from PL-wise-ERG 3SG-ACC 3/3-come-APPL-P-REM.PAST 'From afar, the wise ones came to him.'
+(48) Wa'yaat-0-kin'ix wi-weepcux-nim 'ip-ne pa-pay-noo-0-ya. far-OBL-from PL-wise-ERG 3SG-ACC 3/3-come-APPL-P-REM.PAST 'From afar, the wise ones came to him.'
 (Nez Perce Methodist Songbook)